Souhail-Bel/Unbreaking-News-2.0-Hackathon/README.md

 You can later check the stats or history (and even download the reports!)
 #### Forensics Lab
-Click on the extension icon in the toolbar
+Click on the extension icon in the toolbar.\
-Now, select `Tools` and then `Forensics Lab`
+Now, select `Tools` and then `Forensics Lab`.\
-This will take you to a website where you can either click and choose an image or drag and drop The tool are displayed by the image and the metadata on the opposite end.
+This will take you to a website where you can either click and choose an image or drag and drop.\
+The tool are displayed by the image and the metadata on the opposite end.\

 ## 📂 Project Structure
 ```